17 Strange (Yet Intriguing) Coffee Experiences That You MUST Try

 A little extreme even for the most pretentious coffee snob, this type of caffeine consumption is done to help cleanse the rectum and large intestines.
 Yes, the coffee is consumed through YOUR ARSE via a large funnel inserted into… well you get the point.
 Lukewarm or hot coffee is then flushed into your bowels and intestine system.

 Research suggests that it has a “detoxifying” element and help prevent cancer and improve metabolism.

 However, it should be noted that there is no scientific evidence or medical support.
 In fact, some argue that it has negative side effects (4) including infections, salmonella, burning colons, or heart failure.

 If you’re adventurous you can always try Pure Coffee, the premiere choice for coffee enemas.

 11. Cheese Flavored Coffee

-A Swedish delicacy, Kaffeost, is coffee flavored with Leipäjuusto bread cheese.
-This thick and squeaky cheese has a salty flavor and thick texture.
+A Swedish delicacy, Kaffeost, is coffee flavoured with Leipäjuusto bread cheese.
+This thick and squeaky cheese has a salty flavour and thick texture.

 12. BulletProof Coffee

 Bulletproof Coffee claims to be an innovative and easy enhancement tool increasing physical health, intelligence, and physical performance.